planetoryd/netns-proxy/readme.md

 - `proxychains` may fail without visible indication, which leaks your traffic for some programs.
 - `sudo <blah> ip netns exec <blah>` with hand-configured netns. `sudo` will break a lot of programs in this setting.
 - *netfilter* in general.
-It varies, and in the worst case traffic may leak.
+It varies, and in worse cases traffic may leak.
 - [opensnitch](https://github.com/evilsocket/opensnitch).
 It's recommened as the second line of defense.

 ## Related